nilskujath/onesecondtrader/README.md

 {'test_message_1': 'Hello, World!', 'test_message_2': {'nested_test_message': 'Hello, World!'}}
 ```
 We can then pick out the arguments we want, e.g.: `config["test_message_2"]["nested_test_message"]` will yield the string `'Hello, World!'` in our example.

+The possible values of a given field in the `pdengine_config.yaml` file are validated via internal enums.

 ## Development